andreasdvorak/andreasdvorak/README.md

 - 👋 Hi, I’m Andreas Dvorak
-- 👀 I’m interested in Kubernetes, Cloud and Python
+- 👀 I’m interested in Automation, Monitoring, Kubernetes, Cloud and Python
 - 🌱 I’m currently learning Azure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...